jewelsjacobs/jewelsjacobs.github.io/source/_posts/2013-05-01-trick-to-get-three-js-camera-z-plane-value-in-browser-development-tools-console.markdown

   <!-- more -->

-In this example my render DOM element container has an id of 'video_container'.
+In this example my render DOM element container has an id of `video_container`.
 Just replace it with yours.
 Also I'm using jquery so you will need to have that included in your app.

-I attached this to a global variable (poc is the global namespace of my app) so I can just enter "poc.DebugData()" in the console.
+I attached this to a global variable (`poc` is the global namespace of my app) so I can just enter `poc.DebugData()` in the console.

 {% coderay lang:javascript Debug Code %}
 poc.DebugData = function () {